• Skip to primary navigation

 Table Of Contents

-Learn about the Center directly from our Executive Director
+Learn about the Center directly from our former Directors

 For decades the Center for Medicare Advocacy has designed and implemented projects to assist Connecticut residents and their families obtain fair access to Medicare and necessary care.
 Our Connecticut assistance, outreach, and education work has been the foundation for much of the Center’s broader systemic advocacy.
 This work is increasingly important as Connecticut’s population is aging, more residents rely on Medicare to access health care, and the state and country continue to deal with the pandemic.